jneytchev-at-panw/pcs-migration-management/README.md

 ### Modules

-Currently, modules are not supported in any meaningful way.
-You are able to migrate/sync IAM policies and saved searches but other modules and module functionality is not supported at this time.
+Currently, modules configuration migration/sync is not supported.
+You are able to migrate/sync IAM Policies and Saved Searches as well as Cloud Accounts that use Data Security.
+However other modules and module functionality are not supported at this time.
 For example, if you try to migrate a custom policy or saved search from a module like Microsegmentation, you will encounter errors.
 Fortunately, module support is on the roadmap for this tool.

 ### Trusted Login IPs